 The George Washington University does not discriminate against any person on the basis of race, color, gender, sexual orientation, age, religion, national or ethnic origin, marital status, veteran status, or disability in admission to, access to, treatment in, or employment in its programs and activities.
 Accordingly, the school makes its facilities available to recruiting organizations whose practices are consistent with this policy.

 We will work with you to help identify a pool of candidates that most closely matches your job criteria.
 However, employment law and our strong sense of ethics preclude any arbitrary recommendation of one student over another.

 The George Washington School of Business expects all employers to honor their job offers.
 In the event that an offer must be withdrawn or changed, the Executive Director of the F. David Fowler Career Center must be contacted immediately.
 Students are also responsible for honoring the commitments they have made, whether verbally or in writing.
 If we learn they have not, their access to the Career Center resources and opportunities will be affected.

 Employers have better recruiting success if compensation for positions is comparable to historical salaries of the targeted student segment (adjusted by prevailing economic trends).
 Please be aware that salaries vary by major and program level.
 For reference, view employment statistics on our website.

 The federal minimum wage for covered nonexempt employees is $7.25 per hour effective July 24, 2009.
 The federal minimum wage provisions are contained in the Fair Labor Standards Act (FLSA).
 Many states also have minimum wage laws.
 In cases where an employee is subject to both the state and federal minimum wage laws, the employee is entitled to the higher of the two minimum wages.
-For up-to-date information on federal minimum wage, click here.

 Students are expected to: